IEEE-ESPRIT-SB/DriveGuard-Mobile/DriveGuard-Mobile-Backend-User/README.md

 ### isAdmin

-The `isAdmin` middleware function checks if the authenticated user has the 'admin' or 'Doctor' role.
+The `isAdmin` middleware function checks if the authenticated user has the 'admin'  role.
 If the user has either of these roles, the function allows access by proceeding to the next middleware in the stack.
 Otherwise, it returns a 401 Unauthorized response with a message indicating insufficient privileges.